Carpal Tunnel Syndrome Treatment

 Pain and numbness are also experienced when an individual does a lot of typing jobs and activities that require gripping or fine movements of hands during the day.
 Both hyperflexion and hyperextension of the wrist can trigger the CTS symptoms.

-One of the carpal tunnel syndrome treatments used to control the pain may be the use medications via oral intake and/or injection into the carpal tunnel.
+One of the treatments used to control the pain may be the use medications via oral intake and/or injection into the carpal tunnel.
 The medications used include but are not limited to anti-inflammatory drugs known as NSAIDs (non-steroidal anti-inflammatory drugs) which can be purchased over the counter from your local drug stores.
 NSAIDs such as naproxen, ibuprofen and even celecoxib can reduce the inflammation.

 If the conservative measures used by the person with CTS have not improved the condition then steroids injection into the wrist is the carpal tunnel syndrome treatment of choice.
 Corticosteroids injection is often used to control the inflammation and pain unrelieved by conservative management.